chickenPopcorn/EqEq/notes/language-reference-manual.md

        a = 3; b = 6; c=gcd(a,b) (return 3).
        ```
   The return type will be checked.
 If the return type is not floating points
-  numbers (including interger).
-Then return 0, standing for ERROR.
+  numbers (including interger), 0 will be returned, standing for ERROR.

 6. Scope:
   ```